cms-patatrack/heterogeneous-training/docs/parallelism/cuda.md

 $ ./ex01
 ```

-* Bonus: Measure the PCI Express bandwidth.
+7. Repeat the exercise using CUDA Streams with `cudaMallocAsync`, `cudaFreeAsync` and `cudaMemcpyAsync`.
+   1. Hint: Remember to check that asynchronous operations have completed before using their results.
+8. Measure the interconnection bandwidth between CPU and GPU by measuring the time needed to transfer an array of `100 MB` in size.

-### Exercise 2.
-Launch a kernel
+### Exercise 2: Launch a kernel

 By completing this exercise you will learn how to configure and launch a simple CUDA kernel.

 1. Allocate device memory;
-2. Configure the kernel to run using a one-dimensional grid of one-dimensional blocks;
+2. Configure the kernel to run using a one-dimensional grid of one-dimensional blocks (i.e. using only the `x` coordinate for `blockIdx` and `threadIdx`);
-3. Each GPU thread should set one element of the array to `d_a[i] = i + 42;`
+3. Each GPU thread should set one element of the array to:

+   `d_a[i] = i + 42;`
 4. Copy the results to the host memory;
 5. Check the correctness of the results

-### Exercise 3.
-Two-dimensional grid
+### Exercise 3: Two-dimensional grid

 M is a matrix of NxN integers.

 1. Set N=4
 2. Write a kernel that sets each element of the matrix to its linear index (e.g. M[2,3] = 2*N + 3), by making use of two-dimensional grid and blocks.
 (Two-dimensional means using the x and y coordinates).
 3. Copy the result to the host and check that it is correct.
 4. Try with a rectangular matrix 19x67.

 Hint: check the kernel launch parameters.

-### Exercise 4.
-Measuring throughput

-The throughput of a kernel can be defined as the number of bytes read and written by a kernel in the unit of time.

-The CUDA event API includes calls to create and destroy events, record events, and compute the elapsed time in milliseconds between two recorded events.

-CUDA events make use of the concept of CUDA streams.
-A CUDA stream is simply a sequence of operations that are performed in order on the device.
-Operations in different streams can be interleaved and in some cases overlapped, a property that can be used to hide data transfers between the host and the device.
-Up to now, all operations on the GPU have occurred in the default stream, or stream 0 (also called the "Null Stream").

-The peak theoretical throughput can be evaluated as well: if your device comes with a memory clock rate of 1GHz DDR (double data rate) and a 256-bit wide memory interface, the peak theoretical throughput can be computed with the following:

-Throughput (GB/s)= Memory_rate(Hz) * memory_interface_width(byte) * 2 /10<sup>9</sup>

-1. Compute the theoretical peak throughput of the device you are using.
-2. Modify ex04.cu to give the measurement of actual throughput of the kernel.
-3. Measure the throughput with a decreasing number of elements (in logarithmic scale).
-Before doing that write down what do you expect (you can also draw a diagram).
-4. What did you find out?
-Can you give an explanation?
+Hint: fix the number of threads per block in each dimension and find the number of blocks needed to cover the full matrix.
+Pay attention not to write or read out of the matrix boundaries.

-### Exercise 5.
-Parallel Reduction
+### Exercise 4: Parallel Reduction

 Given an array `a[N]`, the reduction sum `Sum` of a is the sum of all its elements: `Sum=a[0]+a[1]+...a[N-1]`.

 1. Implement a block-wise parallel reduction (using the shared memory).
 2. For each block, save the partial sum.
 3. Sum all the partial sums together.
-4. Check the result and compare the obtained result with the host one.
+4. Check the result comparing with the host result.
+5. Measure the throughput of your reduction kernel using CUDA Events (see exercise 4)

 * Bonus: Can you implement a one-step reduction?
 Measure and compare the throughput of the two versions.
 * Challenge: The cumulative sum of an array `a[N]` is another array `b[N]`, the sum of prefixes of `a`:
 `b[i] = a[0] + a[1] + … + a[i]`.
 Implement a cumulative sum kernel assuming that the size of the input array is multiple of the block size.

 ### Challenge: Histogram